sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-schedule/agent.md

 ## Agent authentication

-The Sensu agent authenticates to the Sensu backend via [WebSocket][45] transport by either built-in basic (username and password) or mutual transport layer security (mTLS) authentication.
+The Sensu agent authenticates to the Sensu backend via [WebSocket][45] transport by either built-in basic authentication (username and password) or mutual transport layer security (mTLS) authentication.

 ### Username and password authentication